yogensia/VSCodeSearchWPDocs/README.md

 Search WordPress Docs has a few themes available, used to style the Documentation when viewed in a tab within VSCode.

-If you want to help by providing a theme, [check this guide](https://github.com/yogensia/VSCodeSearchWPDocs/blob/master/THEMES-HOW-TO.md).
+If you want to help by providing a theme, [check this guide](https://github.com/yogensia/VSCodeSearchWPDocs/blob/master/THEMES-HOW-TO.md), thanks.

 ### List of themes